jensdietrich/xshady/README.md

 ## A Note on Reproducibility

 The security tools use an evolving database, so generally, re-running a scan may return more vulnerabilties than reported.
+Check the respective reports for meta data such as versions, and the commit dates for the database that was used.